- Venus may have had oceans and been habitable to life in the past

 Venus was the first planet to be visited by a spacecraft.
 In 1962, NASA’s Mariner 2 flew by the planet and discovered it was a hot world with no self-generated magnetic field.
 The Soviet Union became the world leader in early Venus exploration after that, sending multiple atmospheric probes and as many as ten landers to the planet.
 To this day, they remain the only nation to have landed spacecraft on the surface and transmitted both data and images back to Earth.

 Due to thick clouds, it is impossible to see Venus’ surface without radar.
 NASA’s Magellan orbiter, launched in 1990, used radar to map Venus’ surface at the highest resolution to date.
 Magellan revealed that all of the planet’s impact craters are formed within the last 700 million years.
 This implies that Venus’ surface was completely reshaped by a worldwide volcanic event in its recent geologic past—but exactly what happened is still up for debate.

-- VERITAS (Venus Emissivity, Radio Science, InSAR, Topography, and Spectroscopy) would have a radar instrument with up to 100 times higher resolution than Magellan.
-This would give scientists a better handle on Venus’ geology and evolution and also reveal why the planet lacks large-scale plate tectonics.
+🪐 NASA's VERITAS orbiter will launch no earlier than 2031.
+It will have a radar instrument with up to 100 times higher resolution than Magellan.
+This will give scientists a better handle on Venus’ geology and evolution and also reveal why the planet lacks large-scale plate tectonics.